avengineers/spl-core/docs/reference/macros.rst

 spl_create_component
 --------------------

-Create a component as an object library, manage compile options, and configure documentation for it.
+This macro is intended to be used in a component's CMakeLists.txt (or included .cmake file) to create a component as a library in the build system.
+It must be called after adding all source and test source files to the component.

 .. code-block:: cmake

-  spl_create_component()

-This macro is intended to create a component as an object library, manage compile options, and configure documentation generation for the component.
-It must be called after adding all source and test source files to the component.
+  spl_create_component([LONG_NAME <name>] [LIBRARY_TYPE <type>])

+The arguments are:

+``LONG_NAME``
+ (Optional) A human-readable name for the component.
+This name is used in the documentation, providing a clearer identifier than the default component path.

+``LIBRARY_TYPE``
+ (Optional) Specifies the type of library to be created.
+ Acceptable values are "OBJECT" or "STATIC".
+If not specified, the default value is "OBJECT".
+This allows the user to choose between creating an object library (which is not archived) or a static library.

 Example: